lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 * How many structural variations can be identified, and what how frequent are the different types
 * What is the precision and recall of structural variants from a reference truthset?

-Editing the workflow's configuration file, **`config.yml`**, will allow the analyses to be run using different DNA sequence collections, reference genomes, and with different parameters to tune the structural variation discovery workflow.
+Editing the workflow's configuration file, **`config.yaml`**, will allow the analyses to be run using different DNA sequence collections, alternative reference genomes, and with different parameters to tune the structural variation discovery workflow.
+This will enable the running of your own samples against a reference genome of your choice.

 ## What will this tutorial produce?

 * A rich HTML format report containing summary statistics and figures highlighting performance of the enrichment protocol
+* **`VCF`** format file of high-confidence structural variants
 * **`Coordinates`** and instructions for reviewing candidate genomic regions with **`IGV`** the Integrated Genomics Viewer